srini31/Android_CarFinderApp/README.md

 # CarFinderApp_Android
-An app to search for a Car built for Android
+An app to search for a Car built for Android using the API from Edmunds (https://api.edmunds.com/)